Quick Start Guide

 Cycles give us a few options to help reduce this noise.

 First, we can always simply render more samples.
-By default this plugin will render 100 samples per pixel, which is fine for previews and simple scenes, but will not provide the quality we want.
+By default this plugin will render 100 samples per pixel, which is fine for previews and simple scenes, but will not provide the quality we want for final production renders.
 To help cut down on the noise in this scene, lets up the sample count from 100 to 200.
 This is done in the Cycles tab of the Render Setup Dialog.
 Be aware that increasing the sample count will proportionally increase the render time.
 That is, 200 samples will take twice as long to render as 100 samples.

 Another tool available to help clean up noise is sample clamping.
-This allows us to set a maximum brightness that Cycles will sample.
-Limiting the maximum brightness will reduce the variance across multiple samples of the same pixel and will lead to a render that converges faster.
+This allows us to set a maximum possible brightness for any one sample.
+Limiting the maximum brightness will reduce the variance across multiple samples of the same pixel and will lead to a more noise-free render.

 By default both direct and indirect clamping are disabled.
 We want to enable indirect clamping and set its threshold to 1.8.
 Leave direct clamping disabled.